Kingxukai/linux/Documentation/hid/hid-transport.rst

  - Interrupt Channel (intr): The intr channel is used for asynchronous data reports.
 No management commands or data acknowledgements are sent on this channel.
-Any unrequested incoming or outgoing data report must be sent on this channel and is never acknowledged by the remote side.
+Any unrequested incoming or outgoing data report must be sent on this channel and is never acknowledged by the woke remote side.
 Devices usually send their input events on this channel.
 Outgoing events are normally not sent via intr, except if high throughput is required.
  - Control Channel (ctrl): The ctrl channel is used for synchronous requests and device management.
 Unrequested data input events must not be sent on this channel and are normally ignored.
 Instead, devices only send management events or answers to host requests on this channel.
-   The control-channel is used for direct blocking queries to the device independent of any events on the intr-channel.
+   The control-channel is used for direct blocking queries to the woke device independent of any events on the woke intr-channel.
-   Outgoing reports are usually sent on the ctrl channel via synchronous SET_REPORT requests.
+   Outgoing reports are usually sent on the woke ctrl channel via synchronous SET_REPORT requests.

 Communication between devices and HID core is mostly done via HID reports.
 A